 - 01.02: Purchase additional materials for classrooms instruction including paper based materials and computer based services.
 The focus will be on purchasing new CASS-aligned curriculum that can be used in the current COVID environment, but also be used effectively in a traditional setting to facilitate learning when the transition to in-person instruction is made.
-Planned Expenditure = \$52,905; Actual Estimated Expenditure = \$100,948; Difference = \$48,043 01.05: Provide a path for students to acquire CCR skills at the H.S. (licenses to - online college prep courses, equipment for career tech classes) Planned Expenditure = \$10,000; Actual Estimated Expenditure = \$28,475; Difference = \$18,475
+Planned Expenditure = \$52,905; Actual Estimated Expenditure = \$100,948; Difference = \$48,043. - 01.05: Provide a path for students to acquire CCR skills at the H.S. including more opportunities for college prep courses or instruction at the H.S. (licenses to online college prep courses, equipment for career tech classes) Planned Expenditure = \$10,000; Actual Estimated Expenditure = \$28,475; Difference = \$18.475.

-- 01.06: Continue the enriched in-school and after-school CCR programs at the E.S. (i.e. school visual and performing arts, digital media, assemblies, local artists etc.) Planned Expenditure = \$5,000; Actual Estimated Expenditure = \$13,705; Difference = \$8,705 - 01.07: Provide teachers PD to assist in developing a better writing program throughout the district that uses consistent norms across grade levels and across subjects.
-Planned Expenditure = \$13,314; Actual Estimated Expenditure = \$0; Difference = -\$13,314 - 01.10: Provide special education services such as: speech / language therapy, psychologist counseling, physical / occupational therapy and orientation and mobility and assistive technology services, to all students who qualify.
-Planned Expenditure = \$15,000; Actual Estimated Expenditure = \$30,000; Difference = \$15,000
+- 01.06: Continue the enriched in-school and after-school CCR programs at the E.S. (i.e. school visual and performing arts, digital media, assemblies, local artists etc.) Planned Expenditure = \$5,000; Actual Estimated Expenditure = \$13,705; Difference = \$8,705. - 01.07: Provide teachers PD to assist in developing a better writing program throughout the district that uses consistent norms across grade levels and across subjects.
+Planned Expenditure = \$13,314; Actual Estimated Expenditure = \$0; Difference = -\$13,314. - 01.10: Provide special education services such as: speech / language therapy, psychologist counseling, physical / occupational therapy and orientation and mobility and assistive technology services, to all students who qualify.
+Planned Expenditure = \$15,000; Actual Estimated Expenditure = \$30,000; Difference = \$15,000.